-Researchers Uncover Genetic Clues to Blood Pressure – 1
+Researchers Uncover Genetic Variants Linked to Blood Pressure in African-Americans – 1

-Narrator: High blood pressure can lead to coronary heart disease, heart failure, stroke, kidney failure, and other health problems.
-For details on hypertension, and more about medical research, visit www.nih.gov.
+Narrator: For more information, visit www.genome.gov.
 Health Matters is produced by the National Institutes of Health, part of the US Department of Health and Human Services.